apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 ### Publish a Docker Image for the Release

-The Ozone docker image is intended for testing purposes only, not production use.
-An example pull request to update the docker image is [here](https://github.com/apache/ozone-docker/pull/22/files).
+The Ozone Docker image is intended for testing purposes only, not production use.
+An example pull request to update the Docker image is [here](https://github.com/apache/ozone-docker/pull/22/files).
 The target branch for your pull request should be `latest`.
-After the pull request is merged, it can be published to [Docker Hub](https://hub.docker.com/r/apache/ozone) by updating the branches that correspond to [docker image tags](https://hub.docker.com/r/apache/ozone/tags).
+After the pull request is merged, it can be published to [Docker Hub](https://hub.docker.com/r/apache/ozone) by updating the branches that correspond to [Docker image tags](https://hub.docker.com/r/apache/ozone/tags).

 1. Publish the image with the `latest` tag by fast-forwarding the `ozone-latest` branch to match the `latest` branch.